Skip to Main Content

 Where the Highway Meets the Blue Agave

-The Riviera Maya corridor running between Playa del Carmen and Tulum has undergone a decade of culinary consolidation.
+Agave Azul is a restaurant in Playa del Carmen, Mexico, with a price tier of $75 per person.
 What was once a strip defined almost entirely by beach clubs and resort buffets now holds a more layered proposition: regional Mexican cooking, internationally trained kitchens, and venues that use the tourist-facing location as a platform rather than a crutch.
-Agave Azul, located at km 298 on the federal highway in the Solidaridad municipality, occupies a position along this corridor where the agave tradition — one of Mexico's oldest and most culturally weighted food and drink lineages — is the organising principle.
+Agave Azul, located at km 298 on the federal highway in the Solidaridad municipality, occupies a position along this corridor where the agave tradition, one of Mexico's oldest and most culturally weighted food and drink lineages, is the organising principle.

 The Solidaridad Dining Context